 Coming to the fork in the road, we headed left which is the beginning of the Alpine Way Trail.
 Following this trail, we traveled through a plethora of fall colors, which we both commented on.
 It was so surreal, but I took several pictures to validate my claims.
 I have never seen so much contrast with the reds against the yellows, with a small dash of green against a blue sky.
 Stuff that dreams are made of for sure!
 Soon we came to the creek crossing, which did not go by without incident.
 Cakes wasn't able to jump quite far enough, resulting in a soggy foot for a good portion of the day.
 From here we followed the trail passed a couple switchbacks which allowed us to get high up on the opposing ridge of McGown.

 Once at the saddle we took a small break to hydrate and grab a bite to eat.
 I was almost positive this was the area we needed to break trail and start following the ridgeline to the upper basin, but was not 100% sure.
 Thankfully an older gentleman and his daughter came along the trail behind us and confirmed my thoughts.
 Phew!
 I probed the question of whether a trail existed along the ridge, but he didn't think there was.

-'As long as you stick to the edge of the ridge, you'll be ok.' he said.
+'As long as you stick to the edge of the ridge, you'll be ok.'